Note: Words in italics can be found elsewhere in the Glossary.

-Acupressure: An ancient healing art that uses finger pressure on the Acupuncture Points and Meridians to release muscular pain and tension and to increase circulation.
+Acupressure: An ancient healing art that uses finger pressure on the Acupuncture Points and Meridians to release muscular pain and tension and to increase circulation of both blood and Chi.

-Acupuncture: A method of Chinese medicine in which fine needles are inserted into the body at key points along the Meridians to relieve pain and treat various ailments.
+Acupuncture: A method of Traditional Chinese Medicine in which fine needles are inserted into the body at key points along the Meridians to relieve pain and treat various ailments.

 Affirmations: Positive statements that validate different aspects of oneself and of life, said aloud or silently.
 Affirmations reinforce the power of positive thinking and can be used to enhance the benefits of Acupressure.

 Arthritis: Joint inflammation that causes pain and often limits the range of motion.

 Blockage: Congestion of an area of the body that may cause it to ache, be tense, or feel numb.

 Breath Visualization: Using the power of concentration and relaxation to direct long, deep breaths into specific areas of the body for healing.

-Centering: Focusing attention to enhance awareness of the body in the present moment.
+Centering: Focusing attention to enhance awareness of your body or your breathing in the present moment.

-Chi: The Chinese term for the vital life energy that circulates through pathways called Meridians.
+Chi: The Chinese term for the vital Life Force that circulates through pathways called Meridians.
+Pronounced “chee.”
 See Ki and Qi

-Distal Points: Acupressure Points located at a distance from the area they benefit.
-See Local Points
+Distal Point: An Acupressure Point located at a distance from the area it benefits.
+Same as Trigger Point.
+See Local Point

 Homeostasis: The state of equilibrium or balance within the body.

 Impotence: Lacking in physical strength or the inability to engage in sexual intercourse.

 Lateral: Toward the side of the body.
 See Medial

-Life Force: The vital energy contained in all things that circulates through the meridians.
+Life Force: The vital life energy contained in all living things, which circulates through the Meridians.
+See Chi, Ki, Qi

-Local Points: Acupressure points located in the area they benefit.
-See Distal Points.
+Local Point: An Acupressure Point located in the area it benefits.
+See Distal Point, Trigger Point

-Lumbar Vertebrae: The last five bones on the lower back above the base of the spine.
+Lumbar Vertebrae: The last five spinal bones on the lower back above the base of the spine.

 Medial: Toward the center of the body.
 See Lateral